dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 - `medium` - Medium code model.
 - `large` - Large code model.

-Supported values can also be discovered by running `rustc --print code-models`.
+Supported values can also be discovered by running `dustc --print code-models`.

 ## codegen-units